 Driving schools should begin preparing immediately:

 The July 2026 implementation date may seem distant, but administrative preparation, equipment procurement, and curriculum development require considerable lead time.
+Instructors will also need to stay current with the broader regulatory landscape—the new mandatory training requirements for Dutch driving instructors introduced in 2026 add another layer of professional development to plan for.
 Schools that proactively adapt will maintain service quality and competitive positioning in this evolving regulatory landscape.

 For the most current information and detailed technical specifications, driving schools should regularly consult official government resources as the implementation date approaches.